Joel Silbersher

 Joel Silbersher is a musician from Melbourne, Australia, who was the singer and guitar player for rock and roll band, GOD (1986–1989) and hard rockers, Hoss (1990–2019).
 GOD had a minor but enduring hit with "My Pal," a song written by Silbersher.
-Since its release in 1988, "My Pal" has been covered by bands such as Dinosaur Jr, Magic Dirt, Violent Soho, Bonnie Prince Billy, Tide of Iron, Bad//Dreems and Peabody.
-At the closing of Melbourne's Tote Hotel, Silbersher and The Drones played "My Pal" as the final song.
+Since its release in 1988, "My Pal" has been covered by bands such as Dinosaur Jr, Magic Dirt, Violent Soho, Bonnie Prince Billy, Crippled Black Phoenix, Tide of Iron, Bad//Dreems and Peabody.
+At the closing of Melbourne's Tote Hotel, Silbersher and the Drones played "My Pal" as the final song.

 Silbersher released Tendrils with Charlie Owen in 1995.
 The duo released Soaking Red as Tendrils in 1998.

 Silbersher released the solo album Greasy Lens on King Crab Records in October 2002.